k21971/CrecelleHack/doc/variantfixes.md

 - Lock picks stack.

 ## Roles and Races

+### New Role: The Wrestler
+- Can you wrestle the dungeon into submission?
+- TODO: Overwrite placeholder racial wrestling attacks.
+- TODO: Improvised weapon usage.

 ### General
 - Roles are not restricted by race, with the exception of